 The ACO comprehensive examination covers the material specified in the syllabi.
 The examination is normally administered twice a year, before the beginning of the Fall and Spring semesters.
 The examination consists of two parts:

-Part I: Graph Theory, Linear Inequalities, Algebra or Linear Algebra, and Computability and Algorithms; and
+Part I: Graph Theory, Linear Inequalities, Graduate Algorithms, and for students who matriculated in 2018 or earlier Algebra or Linear Algebra; and

 Part II: Design and Analysis of Algorithms, Probabilistic Methods and Combinatorial Optimization

 Each part will be offered during each sitting and students may sign up for one or both parts.
 Students may repeat either part, but only the most recent score will count.
-Students will have five hours to solve the four problems of Part I, and four hours to solve the three problems of Part II.
+Students will have five hours to solve the four problems of Part I (four hours for those writing three problems) and four hours to solve the three problems of Part II.
 For each problem there will be an authorized source, usually a book or two, same for each student.
 In addition to the authorized sources, each student will be permitted to bring his or her own notes and class materials.
 Effort will be made to select a well-lit room with ample desk space and comfortable chairs, such as Skiles 114.

 Definitions.
 Own notes means notes the student created himself or herself, either handwritten or typed on the computer; or photocopy of another student's class notes from a class taken at Georgia Tech; it does not include photocopy of someone else's work obtained elsewhere.
 Class materials mean materials distributed by professors during classes taken by the student, either in the form of handouts or downloads from the class website.